abbas-taher/the-7-ways-wordcount-apache-spark-snippets/README.md

 ## The 7 Ways to Code WordCount in Spark 2.0
-### Understanding the RDDs, Dataframes, Datasets & Spark SQL by Example
+### Understanding the RDDs, DataFrames, Datasets & Spark SQL by Example

 In this post, I would like to share a few code snippets that can help understand Spark 2.0 API.
 I am using the Spark Shell to execute the code, but you can also compile the code on Scala IDE for Eclipse and execute it on Hortonworks 2.5 as described in a previous article or Cloudera CDH sandboxes.